Valdecy/Recommender-Systems-Content_Based_Filtering/README.md

 * show_all = Boolean that indicates if the similiarities of each item will be calculated (show_all = True) or for just one item (show_all = False).
 The default value is True.

-* graph = Boolean that indicates with the cosine similarity will be displayed (graph = True) or not (graph = False).
+* graph = Boolean that indicates if the cosine similarity will be displayed (graph = True) or not (graph = False).
 The default value is True.

 * target = k-top similarities of target item.
 Only relevant if "show_all = False".
 The default value is "none".